 For a warm, sweet treat, just make a few simple adjustments to store-bought cinnamon rolls (you’ll need to use cinnamon rolls that can be unrolled for this to work):

 - Unroll the cinnamon rolls, leaving a small coil in one end

 - Form a coil in the other end and nest it next to the other coil

-- Make a pinch point between the two coils for the heart V
+- Make a pinch point between the two coils to make the heart “V”

 - Bake and glaze according to package directions

-Use the classics to make a heartwarming breakfast.
+Use classic breakfast ingredients to cook up a heartwarming breakfast.

 Heart-shaped cookie cutter or knife